va9id/university/README.md

 # University Material

-The following repository contains a collection of material from different university courses I have taken as a software engineering student.
-This repository provides links to course materials that can be found in their own respective repositories in the **[Contents](#contents)** section.
+The following repository contains a collection of material from a subset of university courses I have taken as a software engineering student.
+This repository acts as a navigation hub to course materials found in their own directories and are linked in the **[Contents](#contents)** section.

 ## Contents